 Books.
-To ensure that all children had at least some experience with the familiar animals and familiar auditory cues used in our study, we gave parents two children’s books, both titled Sounds on the Farm.
+To ensure that all children had at least some experience with the familiar animals and familiar auditory cues used in our study, we gave parents two children’s books, both titled Sounds on the Farm at least a week before their visit.
 Parents were instructed to share each book with their child for five to ten minutes in the days leading up to the experiment.
 The first book was created by our lab and consisted of colorful pictures of each familiar animal and text designed to prompt parents to produce each animal’s lexical sound (e.g., Wow, look at all those cows!
 This cow says moo, moo!).
 To give children exposure to the natural animal vocalizations, we used a “push-and-play” book, which contained buttons that children could press to hear the actual noise that each animal produces.
-The first book was sent to parents a week before the first visit; the second book was sent home in the week between the first and the second visit.

 Procedure.
-Speed and accuracy in identifying the correct target picture was assessed using the looking-while-listening (LWL) procedure (see Fernald, Zangl, Portillo, & Marchman, 2008).
-On each trial, a pair of pictures was presented on the screen for approximately 4 s, with the auditory stimuli starting after 2 s, followed by 1 s of silence.
+Speed and accuracy in identifying the correct target picture was assessed using the looking-while-listening (LWL) procedure (see Fernald, Zangl, Portillo, & Marchman, 2008). [[must refer to picture somewhere]] On each trial, a pair of pictures was presented on the screen for approximately 4 s, with the auditory stimuli starting after 2 s, followed by 1 s of silence.

 Children were tested at two different visits.
 On the first visit, each child saw 27 trials, consisting of three different trial types (Figure 1).
 On 8 Familiar Animal Name trials, each familiar animal served as the target twice and was paired once with another familiar animal and once with a novel animal.
 On 8 Familiar Lexical Sound trials, each familiar animal served as the target two times and was always paired with another familiar animal.
-On 6 Disambiguation trials, each novel animal served as the target three times, was paired with a familiar animal and was labeled with a novel animal name (i.e., capa, nadu).
+On 6 Novel Animal Name trials, each novel animal was labeled three times with a novel animal name (i.e., capa, nadu), always paired with a familiar animal .
 5 Filler trials were interspersed throughout to add variety and maintain children’s attention.
-Pairings of the novel animal name/vocalization and novel animal, and side of presentation of target object, were counterbalanced across participants.
+Pairings of the novel animal and name, and side of presentation of target object, were counterbalanced across participants.
 Caregivers wore darkened sunglasses so that they could not influence infants’ looking to the correct picture throughout the 5-min procedure.

 On the second visit, children saw 29 trials, consisting of two different trial types (Figure 1).
-On 16 Familiar Natural Animal Vocalization trials, each familiar animal served as the target four times and was paired with another familiar animal twice and each novel animal once.
-On 8 Disambiguation Animal Vocalization trials, each novel animal vocalization served as the target four times and was paired with each familiar animal once.
+On 16 Familiar Animal Vocalization trials, each familiar animal served as the target four times and was paired with another familiar animal twice and each novel animal once.
+On 8 Novel Animal Vocalization trials, each novel animal vocalization served as the target four times and was paired with each familiar animal once.
 As in the first visit, 5 Filler trials were interspersed throughout to add variety and maintain children’s attention.
 Counterbalancing was the same as in the first visit.

 Figure 1.
-Trial types in Experiments 1 and 2.
+Trial types in Experiments 1 and 2. [describe the picture]